-Did you know that In 2020, the consumption of toxic foods was the number one worldwide cause of poisonings in dogs?
+Did you know that the consumption of toxic foods was the number one worldwide cause of poisoning in dogs?

 In the US alone, the ASPCA revealed that the Animal Poison Control Center received 200,000 poisoning cases, of which almost one-fifth were from ingesting human foods.

 Another study carried out by the Kennel Club in the UK found that during the past five years, 60,000 Dogs had been accidentally poisoned during the past five years, with around one-third being from toxic foods.

 All digestive systems are not created equal.
 What is suitable for human consumption or may appear healthy to you may actually be harmful to dogs.

 The Can Dogs Eat It App contains over 2,000 food entries and fourteen food categories, including fruit and veg, herbs and spices, nuts and seeds, grains, meat and offal, seafood, egg and dairy, human food, oils.

 New additions and updates are continually added.
 To avoid a trip to the vet for food-related poisoning or a severely upset stomach (Fido’s, not yours), check what dogs can eat, what is toxic to dogs.....even suggestions for healthy dog snack recipes.

 For information and answers at your fingertips, load the app onto your mobile home screen.
 Wherever you go, you can check whether or not you can indulge those pleading eyes.

 Keeping your dog healthy and happy is important.
 The app is a great source of ongoing information and includes a blog providing up-to-date information and more in-depth knowledge on people foods and their effects on dogs.